LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - lazy scrolling (referred to as "zombie mode");
 - explore all the communities on a given instance in guest mode;
 - multi-community (community aggregation);
+- report post and comments with a reason;
-- community moderation tools and moderation log.
+- view the moderation log;
+- community moderation tool (examine and resolve reports, ban users, feature posts, block further comments from posts, mark comments as distinguished, remove posts/comments).

-Most clients for Lemmy currently offer the first points (with various degrees of completion), so there is nothing special about Raccoon for Lemmy, whereas the last ones are less common and are directed to more picky users (like me) who like to explore the Lemmy ecosystem and want to be able to group feed contents arbitrarily.
+Most clients for Lemmy currently offer the first points (with various degrees of completion), so there is nothing special about Raccoon for Lemmy, whereas the last ones are less common and are directed to more demanding users.

-I like to be able to customize the appearance of my apps, so the ability to change font face or size and colors was of paramount importance to me.
-Similarly, I like when I can use an app in my native language and change the UI language independently from the system language, so localization is a first-class citizen in this project too.
+Concerning customization, the ability to change some aspects like font face or size and app colors, vote format, bar transparency and so on was of paramount importance from the very beginning.
+Similarly, users should be able to use the app in their native language and change the UI language independently from the system language.

-If you are a moderator of a community, it is also good to be able to moderate content from your mobile device instead of using the web interface, but in-app moderation is rare in the existing clients (and even more so in _open source_ clients).
-Raccoon For Lemmy is trying to bridge this gap and offers some extent of moderation tools (feature post, lock post, distinguish comment, remove post/comment, ban users and the ability to revert any of these actions).
+This app is also intended for moderators who want to use their mobile device, offering moderation tools (feature post, lock post, distinguish comment, remove post/comment, ban users) and the ability to revert any of these actions.

-The application is under active development, so expect new features to be added over time.
+The project is under active development, so expect new features to be added over time.
 Have a look on the issues labeled with "feature" in the issue tracker to get an idea of what's going to come next.